osohq/oso/docs/content/any/getting-started/quickstart/index.md

 ```
 ## Add Oso to your app
 To start, `import` Oso, create an Oso instance, and enable roles.
-(Roles are a new thing in Oso, and they’re hidden behind a feature flag.)
+(Roles are a new thing in Oso, and they're hidden behind a feature flag.)

 ```python
 from oso import Oso